NVISOsecurity/osquery-discord-notifier/README.md

 - Let the user interact with the bot by asking it follow-up questions, which are then processed by the configured Language Model (``When did you see a similar event in the past?``, ``What does S-1-5-21-500 mean?``, ``Is this event something I should worry about?``, ...).
 - More commands beyond ``!stats`` (although we don't want to turn this into a potential C&C: commands should always be "read only" and not cause side-effects on the server).
 - A better event loop.

+## Acknowledgements

+Thanks to the [osquery](https://github.com/osquery/osquery) team for building great software making this project possible.

 ## Contributing